DrEricPepper/blog/_posts/2021-12-13-the-human-brain-project.md

 Being able to create something is the pinnacle form of understanding.
 There are different ways in which this quote could be interpreted.
 Did Dr. Feynamn mean **when we understand something, we could then create it** or **in order to understand something, we have to try to create it first** ?
 Bear this question in mind as you read on.

 # The Human Brain Project
 The Human Brain Project, and its predecessor the Blue Brain Project, are aimed at simulating the brain in the human brain in the most biologically-detailed fashion.
 To achieve that, the scientists first simulated small chunks of rat brain.
 Sounds fun, right?
-However, the approach became quite controversial and caused quite a debate back in the days.
+However, the approach was controversial and caused quite a debate back in the days.

 The inception and controversy around these simulation projects had accompanied me throughout my budding scientific interests: in late 2000s when I started middle school, the Blue Brain Project launched; around the time I finished high school, the Human Brain Project launched, and later received massive criticism from the neuroscience community; now, as I embark on the journey of neuroscience research, the project quietly wraps up to an end.
 Since the goal of the HBP and my early scientific interests were perfectly aligned, it was particularly hard for me to process the community backlash on the project.